hongtaoh/hongtaoh.github.io/content/en/blog/2021-04-05-gh-pages-action.md

 clip < ~/.ssh/gh-pages.pub
 ```

-Go to your `username.github.io` repository on GitHub -> Settings -> Deploy keys -> Add deploy key
+Go to your `username.github.io` repository on GitHub -> Settings -> Deploy keys -> Add deploy key.

 Press Cmd+V (Windows: Control+V) in the "Key" section.
 Check "Allow write access".
 Leave a note to yourself in the "Title" section.
 Press "Add key".